mk-outlook/tc-pipeline/README.md

 # tc-pipeline
-Teamcity pipeline based on Springboot
+Teamcity pipeline based on Springboot and maven